-Shark Byte 12 is the first synthetic rope ever designed from the ground up to resist fish bite damage.
+Shark Byte is the first synthetic rope ever designed from the ground up to resist fish-bite damage.
 Shark Byte's 12 individual strands are a composite of copolymer olefins mixed randomly with Vectran™ LCP (Liquid Crystal Polymer).
-Yale's theory is that by spreading the high modulus Vectran fiber over a larger than required cross sectional area to achieve a given strength and mixing it with a "tough to cut" lower modulus fiber, greater resistance to bite damamge can be achieved.
-Yale's Shark Byte has successfully and extensively replaced wire on DART buoys, making them more easily serviced.
-Shark Byte is easy to splice, entirely torque free, supple even in sub-zero temperatures, and most importantly, hard to cut, if you are a shark and using your teeth.
-Typically residual strength of an attacked rope is in excess of 40 percent of a new rope's strength.
-Catalogued are the two most popular sizes we manufacture, other sizes and strengths are available upon request.
+Yale's theory is that by spreading the high modulus Vectran fiber over a larger-than-required cross-sectional area to achieve a given strength and mixing it with a "tough to cut" lower modulus fiber, greater resistance to bite damamge can be achieved.
+Shark Byte 8 is an 8-Plait construction that is a composite of copolymer olefins and polyester.

 This product is neutrally buoyant.
-The theoretical Specific Gravity of the combined fibers is greater than water, i.e. > 1.0, interstitially trapped air may affect the actual value for buoyancy.
+The theoretical specific gravity of the combined fibers is greater than water, i.e. > 1.0, interstitially trapped air may affect the actual value for buoyancy.

 |Inches||(mm)||Break Strength||Break Strength||Ft‑Lbs/||Ft‑Lbs/||Strength||Lbs/||Kg/|